ShutongJIN/turtlebot4landmark/README.md

 <!--Note: the above code is used to insert mathematical formula-->
 <!--well but seems likes it is useless, in atom it works, but in chrome u probaly have to install a external plugin called MathJax Plugin for Github-->
 # **Landmark Detection Based on TurtleBot**
-Reminder: There exist some math formulas in this report.
-If you want to browse it properly, probably you have to install a external plugin called MathJax Plugin for Github for chrome browser.
+<font size=1>Reminder: There exist some math formulas in this report.
+If you want to browse it properly, a external plugin called MathJax Plugin for Github for chrome browser is recommended.</font>

 ## Abstract
-In this project, a **kinect turtlebot** is used to map the environment, as well as detect **ArUco markers** and save their coordinates in a 2-dimensional array.
-Then, on user's request, the turtlebot will go to one of the markers and able to travel between them in the requested order.
+In this project, a **Turtlebot2 with Kinect camera and Hokuyo lidar** is used to map the environment, as well as detect ArUco markers and save their coordinates with their mark ID in a 2-dimensional array.
+Then, on user's request, the TurtleBot will go to one of the markers and is able to travel between them in the requested order.
+Based on the framework of ROS, the map construction is found out via the gmapping\_hokuyo\_demo package, which is a integrated package in ROS with a more suitable design to this project based on the Rao-Blackwellized particle filter algorithm.
+After obtaining the coordinates of the Turtlebot and pose returned from cv::aruco::estimatePoseSingleMarkers, the specific location of the ArUco marker, together with its ID, are save in a 2-dimensional array, on which the future instructions are based.
+Finally, the movement between different target marker points is accomplished by the ROS navigation framework with the core principle, adaptive Monte Carlo localization.

 ## Requirements
 ### Software packages
 * **OS:** ROS Kinetic
 * **Language:** C++
-* **Dependancies:** ArUco, Amcl, Rviz, move_base, ...
+* **Dependancies:** ArUco, Gmapping, Amcl, Rviz, move_base, ...

 ### Hardware
 * **Components:** LiDAR Hokuyo, Kinect